 Microspheres in the treatment of liver cancer.
 How it works

-Bebig LLC is developing and implementing technology of radionuclide therapy for the treatment of these diseases, as medical treatment methods currently available for the doctors are not capable of providing high quality of life and delaying the progression of the disease.
+Bebig LLC developed and introduced in 2019 radionuclide therapy technology to treat these diseases, as the treatments currently available to Russian doctors are unable to provide a high quality of life and delay the progression of the disease.

 The basic idea of radionuclide therapy is the delivery of radioactive isotopes directly into the tumor and its subsequent destruction by ionizing radiation.
 Such treatment technology with various ways of delivery of radionuclides have been successfully used for the treatment of prostate cancer, thyroid cancer and other diseases.